robdevops/finbot/README.md

 * Optionally, make the bot a group admin (for interactive features).
 * In the .env file, set `telegramBotToken` to the token BotFather gave you.
 * In the .env file, set `telegramChatID` to the chat group or channel id.
-   * For channels and supergroups, _CHAT_ID_ should be negative and 13 characters.
+   * For channels and supergroups, `telegramChatID` should be negative and 13 characters.
 Prepend `-100` if necessary.
    * Be aware a group id can change if you edit group settings and it becomes a "supergroup".
 Currently, the bot does not automatically handle this.
 * Example .env entry:
 ```